-Many entrepreneurs are focussing on customer acquisition.
-It is no secret that customer acquisition is associated with high costs and is part of the business model, especially with SaaS company.
-The customer growth which is achieved by the investments is then proudly presented in the company presentations and in the investment memorandum, which I as an investment analyst then get to see.
-Needless to say, the number of newly acquired customers is an important indicator for my analysis and evaluation of a potential investment – after all, growth is one of our central investment criteria at FLEX Capital.
+Customer acquisition is a focus for many entrepreneurs.
+It’s no secret that this comes with high costs, especially for SaaS companies.
+The customer growth achieved through these investments is proudly presented in company presentations and investment memoranda, which I, as an investment analyst at FLEX Capital, review.
+Of course, the number of newly acquired customers is an important metric for my analysis and evaluation of potential investments—after all, growth is one of our central investment criteria at FLEX Capital.

-1 – The powerful effect of churn on growth rates
+1 – The strong effect of churn on growth rates

-Many entrepreneurs see the acquisition of new customers as the central drive of sales growth.
-It should be noted that customer loyalty is an equally important factor.
-The ‘leaky bucket’ is a popular analogy to illustrate the effect of churn on customer numbers and, consequently, sales.
-Every month, software companies dump new customer sales into the sales bucket.
-However, there is a leak in the bucket that drains sales when customers churn.
-The fuller the bucket, the more pressure acts on the leak and the turnover runs off even faster.
-At some point, an equilibrium will be reached, during which as many sales flow into the bucket as sales run off.
-At which point this equilibrium is reached depends on two factors – the size of the leak (churn rate) and the speed with which new sales flow into the bucket.
+Many entrepreneurs see acquiring new customers as a central driver of revenue growth.
+However, customer retention is an equally important factor.
+The ‘leaky bucket’ is a popular analogy to illustrate the effect of churn on customer numbers and, consequently, revenue.
+Every month, software companies pour new customer revenue into the revenue bucket at the top.
+However, the bucket has a leak through which revenue flows out when customers churn.
+The fuller the bucket becomes, the more pressure is exerted on the leak, and revenue flows out even faster.
+Eventually, an equilibrium is reached where as much revenue flows into the bucket as flows out.
+When this equilibrium is reached depends on two factors – the size of the leak (churn rate) and the speed at which new revenue flows into the bucket.

-This means, two companies with identical acquisition rates of new customers (the speed at which sales flow into the bucket) can result in large differences in sales (the filling quantity of the bucket) due to different churn rates (the size of the leak) after just a few years.
-In the graphic, each of the companies is growing by 5% per month due to newly acquired customers (MRR growth).
-Due to the different churn rates, however, after 3 years there are differences in the ARR of almost EUR 15 million.
-The churn rate thus has a decisive influence on the scalability of a software company, which is an important criterion for our investment decision.
+As a result, two companies with identical acquisition rates of new customers (the speed at which revenue flows into the bucket) can have significant differences in revenue (the bucket’s fill level) after just a few years due to different churn rates (the size of the leak).
+In the example graphic, each of the companies is growing at 5% monthly through newly acquired customers (MRR growth).
+However, due to the different churn rates, there are differences in ARR of almost 15 million euros after 3 years.
+Therefore, the churn rate has a crucial impact on the scalability of a software company, which is an important criterion for our investment decision.

-2 – Churn rates have an important impact on cash flow
+2 – Churn rates have an important influence on cash flow

-High churn rates also increase the repayment period for Customer Acquisition Costs (CAC).
-This in turn has a negative impact on the development of cash flow in a company.
-Especially the increasing but at the same time strongly fluctuating churn rates within the cohorts can lead to instability in the cash flow.
-As a private equity investor, the stability and level of cash flow are crucial factors for us when making an investment decision.
-Particularly, software companies that have a high repayment period for the CAC due to their business model and market focus, low and / or falling churn rates are important for a positive investment decision.
+High churn rates also increase the payback period for Customer Acquisition Costs (CAC).
+This, in turn, has a negative impact on cash flow development in a company.
+Increasing churn rates, as well as significant fluctuations within cohorts, can lead to cash flow instability.
+As a Private Equity investor, the stability and level of cash flow are crucial factors for our investment decision.
+Especially in the case of software companies, which already have a high CAC payback period due to their business model and market focus, low and/or decreasing churn rates are even more important for a positive investment decision.

-3 – Churn as “Hidden Box of Information”
+3 – Churn as a “Hidden Box of Information

-In the case of B2C SaaS companies, for example, which generally have a higher churn rate than B2B SaaS companies, the decisive factor is how many of the customers have emigrated “involuntarily”.
-Involuntary here means that customers do not actively cancel, but they are being classified as churned, for example due to missing or failed payments.
-In many cases, this involuntary churn can be reduced in a short period of time through targeted measures and is therefore less relevant to our investment decision.
-The churn caused by customers who, out of habit, cancel immediately after completing their software subscription only plays a subordinate role for me as an investment analyst.
+For example, in the case of B2C SaaS companies, which generally have higher churn rates than B2B SaaS companies, it is crucial to understand how many of the churned customers have “involuntarily” churned.
+Involuntary churn means that customers did not actively cancel but were classified as churned due to issues like missed or failed payments.
+This involuntary churn can often be reduced quickly through targeted measures and is therefore less relevant to our investment decision.
+Churn caused by customers who habitually cancel immediately after subscribing to their software subscription also plays a minor role in my assessment as an investment analyst.

-However, if the churn rates are relatively high in the first few months even after considering the “involuntary” churn, this indicates problems in usability or in the product-market fit.
-If, on the other hand, the churn rates are stable over a longer period of time and then suddenly increase, this could be an indication of increased competition or the entry of a competitor with a better product and / or price-performance ratio.
-The churn rates tell us which areas we should analyze in particular in the due diligence process.
+However, even after considering “involuntary” churn, if churn rates in the first few months are relatively high, it may indicate usability problems or issues with product-market fit.
+If churn rates remain stable over an extended period and then suddenly increase, it could be a sign of increased competition or the entry of a competitor with a better product and/or value proposition.
+Churn rates reveal to us which areas we should analyze in great detail during the due diligence process.

-For us, as an investor, churn is a key figure that has a decisive influence on the cash flow stability and scalability of a company.
-Due to the strong sensitivity of sales growth towards the churn rate, this number also has a decisive influence on our company valuation.
-In addition, the churn rate gives us indications of further strengths and weaknesses of the company, which we must analyze more precisely in the due diligence process.
-If, for example, it turns out that one reason for customer churn is caused by problems in the usability of the product, then higher costs for product development can be expected in the next few years.
-These costs must be taken into account in the business plan and can thus also influence the company valuation.
+Churn is a key metric for us as investors, as it has a significant impact on cash flow stability and scalability of a company.
+Due to the strong sensitivity of revenue growth to the churn rate, it also has a crucial influence on our company valuation.
+Additionally, the churn rate provides us with insights into further strengths and weaknesses of the company that require detailed analysis during the due diligence process.
+For example, if it turns out that one reason for customer churn is usability issues with the product, we can expect higher costs for product development in the coming years.
+These costs must be considered in the business plan and can potentially affect the company’s valuation as well.